-- library, sport or recreational facilities; - community support services to the elderly, infirm or needy (including local and voluntary transport services referred to in Key Action TRA7); - child or youth services: including the provision of additional school places at George Fentham Endowed School arising from the development and measures that address local traffic congestion and parking problems associated with the primary school; - support for specific church or school activities or facilities;
+- library, sport or recreational facilities; - community support services for the elderly, infirm or needy (including local and voluntary transport services referred to in Key Action TRA7);

-36 Community Infrastructure Levy (CIL) is a flat rate and non-negotiable once adopted.
-If a development is CIL liable then 25% of that money raised in the Parish will go towards the Parish Council.
-The Parish Council can then specify how they wish to spend their 25%.
+&lt;sup>42 Community Infrastructure Levy (CIL) is a flat rate and non-negotiable once adopted.
+If a development is CIL liable then 25% of that money raised will be given to the Parish Council and they can choose the way they wish to spend their 25%.
+SMBC CIL is awaiting approval by the Planning Inspectorate.